vinaya-class/vinaya-class.github.io/src/99-questions.md

 - Chewing-gum
 - Jelly

+mealtime, asking anagarika to offer more spices and snacks

 A monk on tudong receives some cheese on alms-round, which he keeps for later.
 The next day on alms-round, he receives some bread.
 He makes a sandwich, using the cheese from the day before and eats it.
 Is there an offence?

+A bhikkhu receives a bottle of olive oil, and determines to use it externally.
+After a few weeks, he pours some in a cup, determines that as seven-day tonic, and drinks it.

+A bhikkhu receives lemons, chili peppers and salt.
+He makes a habit of mixing a few spoonfuls in the evening and eating it.

+What if he adds sunflower seeds as well?

+BMC 2, Fruit medicine:

+Here the Canon lists vilaṅga (Embelia ribes), long pepper (Erycibe paniculata), black pepper, yellow myrobalan (Terminalia chebula or citrina), beleric myrobalan (Terminalia balerica), embric myrobalan (Phyllantus embelica) (these last three form the triphala mixture still used in modern Ayurveda), goṭha-fruit, or any other fruits that are medicines and do not serve as staple or non-staple food.

+During the months of daylight saving time, a bhikkhu wants an after-meal snack.
+While eating his meal, he puts an apple in his yarm to eat before 1pm.

+A bhikkhu receives cookies on alms-round.
+At the meal, he

 ## 13. Money
 ## 14. Arguments 1